This post may contain affiliate links. Please read our disclosure policy.

 How to Prepare Salmon Piccata

-🌿 Add the herbs to the panko.
+🌿 Add the chives and parsley to the panko.

 - If you’re not a salmon fan, you can use your fish of choice instead.